tiashDev/pic-docs/docs/source/win-api.rst

 .. _askcolor:

 askcolor
-   Opens a colour chooser popup and shows the color the user entered in the CLI.
+   Opens a colour chooser popup and shows the colour the user entered in the CLI.

 Plotting
 --------